fiolj/sparta/docs/source/Section_intro.rst

 .. image:: JPG/shuttle_small.jpg
            :target: JPG/shuttle.jpg

-See Sections :ref:`howto-details-grid-geometry-sparta` and :ref:`howto-details-surfaces-sparta` for more details of both the grids and surface objects that SPARTA supports and how to define them.
+See Sections :ref:`howto-68-details-grid-geometry` and :ref:`howto-69-details-surfaces-sparta` for more details of both the grids and surface objects that SPARTA supports and how to define them.

 .. _intro-open-source-distributi: